-The above indications table does not specify the type of glove required, and staff are responsible for undertaking a risk assessment to ensure the correct glove choice.
+The table below does not specify the type of glove required, and staff are responsible for undertaking a risk assessment to ensure the correct glove choice.
 This includes the decision as to whether sterile or non-sterile gloves are required.
-WHO has developed a glove pyramid to help inform health care staff about when it is appropriate to use gloves (WHO, 2009a) - see appendix 2 on page 33.